antpowell/CS-At-A-Glance/CSAtAGlance.md

 #### NOT GOOD FOR

-Saftey Critical Real Time, because of the instances when O(n) hits.
+Safety Critical Real Time, because of the instances when O(n) hits.

 ### List